 Telus commits to inclusiveness and diversity.
 The company embraces different perspectives and ways of thinking.
 Better solutions, insights, and developments are a result of this culture.
 Their strategy is to “unleash the power of the internet to deliver the best solutions to Canadians at home, in the workplace, and on the move.”

 Real-time Telus problems and outages

 Is Telus down?
-In this page you can find the latest problems involving Telus as reported by our users.
-Thanks to our technology, we are able to detect Telus problems in real time and locate the exact location of the outages, as experienced by our users.
+On this page, you can find the latest problems involving Telus as reported by our users.
+Thanks to our technology, we are able to detect Telus problems in real-time and locate the exact location of the outages, as experienced by our users.

 Check the statistics below to see if you are the only one experiencing problems with Telus in your area.